wmeyer/smart-contract-validation/index.md

 ## Summary

 Although analyzing the Solidity example voting contract didn't reveal any major problems, the analysis was not a waste of time.
-It increased our confidence in the correctness of the contract.
+It has increased our confidence in the correctness of the contract.
 In fact, now we *know* that some invariants always hold within the analyzed scope.

 So - should you validate your smart contracts with lightweight formal methods?